-The TRIGA research reactor is embedded in the Institute of Atomic and Subatomar Physics of the Vienna University of Technology.
+The TRIGA research reactor is embedded in the Institute of Atomic and Subatomic Physics of the Vienna University of Technology.
 Thus, the Vienna University of Technology provides funds for staff, equipment, research and safety of the facility.
 The regular budget plus additional third party income assure the proper financial support to operate the reactor in a safe and efficient way; overall priority is given to the safety of the TRIGA reactor.

 During the past years a transition took place in the reactor management due to retirement.
 The continuation of knowledge was assured by several years of overlapping between the old and new management.
 Thus, the human resources aspect has been resolved in an optimal procedure.
+In 2012 the Ministry of Science and Research and the Vienna University of Technology agreed upon the renewal of the reactor instruments and the control system.
+In the signed performance agreement the installation in the years 2013-2015 is foreseen.